1351.03 ADMINISTRATION.

 (2) Right to submit new technical data.
 The Floodplain Administrator could require that the applicant provide changes to any of the data shown on an effective map [that is, an official floodplain map] that does not affect floodplain or floodway delineations or base flood elevations, such as labeling or planimetric details.
 If such requirement is imposed, the applicant shall submit supporting data made in writing to the Mayor of the City of Findlay; and such data may be submitted at any time.

 (3) Annexation and/or detachment.
 The Floodplain Administrator shall notify FEMA in writing whenever the boundaries of the City of Findlay are modified by annexation; or when the City of Findlay has assumed authority over an area; or when the City no longer has authority to adopt and to enforce floodplain management regulations for a particular area.
 In order that the City of Findlay's Flood Insurance Rate Map accurately represent the City's boundaries, the City shall include with such notification to FEMA a copy of the map, suitable for reproduction, clearly showing the new corporate limits or the new area for which the City of Findlay has assumed or relinquished floodplain management regulatory authority.
 The City shall include a copy of the enabling ordinance that approved the annexation or detachment.
-Before a parcel of real property is annexed to the City of Findlay, any pre-existing floodplain violation that would constitute a violation of the City of Findlay Flood Damage Prevention Ordinance shall be resolved to comply with the Ordinance.
+Before a parcel of real property is annexed to the City of Findlay, any pre-existing floodplain violation that would constitute a violation of the City of Findlay Flood Damage Prevention chapter shall be resolved to comply with the chapter.

-L. Data Use and Flood Map Interpretation.
+(l) Data Use and Flood Map Interpretation.
 The following guidelines shall apply to the use and interpretation of maps and other data showing areas of special flood hazard:

 (1) In areas that FEMA has not designated special flood hazard areas; or in areas where FEMA has designated special flood hazards, and where base flood elevation and floodway data have not been identified, the Floodplain Administrator shall review and reasonably rely on other flood hazard data available from a federal, state, or other reliable source, constituting the best available information.